capturr/scraper/readme.md

 * withBody
 * withHeaders

-Theses three features can be useful, but it uses additionnal CPU resources, slows down communication between our proxies and our server and increase response size.
+While theses three features can be useful, it uses additionnal CPU resources, slows down communication between our proxies and our server and increase response size.

 ## Another example

-Consider that `http://example.com/products` contains the following HTML code:
+Consider that `http://example.com/products` responds with a webpage containing the following HTML:

 ```html
 <h2>Space Cat Holograms to motive you programming</h2>